 One caveat: When I am staging a house to sell, I go for the neutral, yet faintly warm colored 3000K bulbs, which look great in photography and help your photos look consistent, clean and bright.
 It also makes your home appear brighter in person.

-I guess it’s time.
+With these new developments, plus downsizing plans ahead, it’s time to let go of bulbs I’ve had for more than 10 years.
 I’m going to start working through my collection of incandescent bulbs and then stick with the soft white LEDs going forward.
 They last forever, so no need to have tons of extras around.
 Pretty soon the charms of the lamplight of my youth will exist only in nostalgic memories and Polaroids, and I’ll pick up some shelf space in the process.